 Pro tip: For slightly less gritty coffee, remove the filter from your cup after 1.5 minutes.
 Works for tea too.

 Want to make a lot of coffee in a hurry?
 The French Press is your new camping companion.
 Make almost 1L of seriously good coffee.
 We carry several styles of the French Press and the GSI Java Press is one of best reviewed.
 The plunger has a silicone ring to eliminate stray grounds from getting in the brew.
 Plus, the insulated nylon cozy keep things hot in case you like sleep later than the early birds among your camping crew.

 Method: Dump grinds into pot.
 Add boiling water.
 Cover.
 Wait a bit.
 Press.

 Bean grind: Coarse

 Percolators were all the rage before electric drip machines became a staple in most households.
-This stainless steel version from Stanley is tough enough to withstand boiling over an open flame.
+This stainless steel Stanley percolator is tough enough to withstand boiling over an open flame.
 Plus the ergonomic handle makes for easy pouring even for the sleepiest of campers.

 Method: Fill chamber with grinds.
 Add boiling water.
 Wait and watch the knob as the water becomes coffee.